This is Not a Sequel: Chapter 2

 “Where’s the wine,” Lady said.

-Not the guilty kind of pause.
+Ryder paused.
+Not the guilty kind.
 The confused kind.
 Like she’d asked him what day it was and he didn’t trust the answer.

-“The wine,” Lady repeated, because her voice had gone too small.
+“The wine,” she said, because her voice had gone too small.
 “The Malbec.
 The bottle.”

 Ryder blinked once.
-He looked past her, at the counter, like the bottle might be sitting there and he’d just missed it.
-Then he looked back at her.
+He looked past her at the counter, like the bottle might be sitting there and he’d just missed it.
+Then back at her.

 “What wine?” he said.